AShabana/poc_jenkins/README.md

-# just for testiong how should jenkin file work
+# just for testing how should jenkin file work